The pursuit of happiness is the one common denominator of all human beings.

 You might notice a common theme in the above – activity.

-Always seek activities which create a sense of fulfillment and at the end of that activity you will find true happiness.
+Always seek activities that create a sense of fulfilment and at the end of that activity, you will find true happiness.